 Step 2 – Hold your lighter upside down with the fuel intake valve facing up.

 Step 3 – Press your butane can directly down onto the valve, being careful to keep it straight up and down, not at any angle (see photo.)
 The lighter will fill quickly, and when it starts to reach full capacity it will start to sputter and leak excess fuel.

 Step 4 – At this point, rapidly pump the fuel canister up and down about half a dozen times.
 As noted above, this will be a bit messy, and excess fuel will spray out – along with any leftover air.
 Your lighter’s tank should be full now, and if you have a visible fuel level window, only a small air bubble should be visible in it.

 If your lighter gets air in the line, that can cause the flame to flicker, sputter, or possibly fail to stay lit.
 It may also mean the torch won’t fire when you press the button the first time.
 And if you are trying to light your cigar, nothing is more frustrating than having to mess around with a temperamental lighter.
 Bleeding the lighter – the process of removing all of the air from it – is a trick that can immediately make your lighter perform like a champ.
 Here’s how you do it…

 Step 1 – Hold the button down on your lighter until the lighter is completely empty.
-To make sure there’s noting left, listen for the sound of hissing air.
-When the lighter is completely bled, you shouldn’t here anything.
+To make sure there’s nothing left, listen for the sound of hissing air.
+When the lighter is completely bled, you shouldn’t hear anything.

 Step 3 – Try it now.
 Again, listen for any sort of hissing sound.
 If you hear that, it probably means there is still air in the line.
 If so, repeat the bleeding process.